Central University (Ghana): History

 In 1988, the Central Bible College was born.
 In 1993, it became the Christian University College and became the Central University College (CUC) in the year 1998 after a change of name.

 Central University College (CUC) is a privately owned university college in Ghana.
 Owned by the International Central Gospel Church, its founder and chancellor, Rev. Dr. Mensa Otabil has within the last two decades, emerged as a leading voice in African Christianity advocating for a proper synthesis of Christian religious expression and the translation of spirituality into practical everyday action.
 The Idea of CUC was birthed in 1988.

 CUC started as a short-term pastoral training institute mainly for pastors of ICGC.
 It became a Christian University College in 1993 expanding its programs over the years to include the academic study of Christian Theology, business administration, economics, computer science and a select number of modern languages including French.
 Most of its current programs are offered up to the graduate level and has seen the establishment of the schools of architecture and pharmacy in the 2008/2009 academic year.
 In 1998, the university college was accredited by the (NAB).
 A Ghanaian newspaper feature on CUC that appeared in The Spectator of Saturday 16 October 2007 described CUC as "a University college in a class of its own".
 In January 2016, the University College received the long-awaited Presidential Charter to become an autonomous and a fully-fledged university as Central University.

-Ten (10) years down the line, CUC's development has been phenomenal with the construction of a permanent campus in Miotso, near Dawhenya.
+CUC's continued development included the construction of a permanent campus in Miotso, near Dawhenya.
 On 26 October 2007 CUC relocated a greater part of its campus from the heart of Accra, the capital to Miotso a community near Dawhenya in the Greater Accra Region.

 The university's first registrar, Johnson Kanda, was the first employee of the university, who drafted and put together almost all the documentation needed for the university; he served a period of 10 years between 1998 and 2008.

 The university's chancellor Rev. Mensa Otabil is the Head Pastor of the International Central Gospel Church (ICGC) The university's past President V. P. Y. Gadzekpo, was the president from 2004 until 2012.
 He took over from Rev. Kingsley Larbi who was the principal of Central Christian College, Ghana.
 His distinguished pioneering efforts at the then Central Christian College led to the establishment of Central University College, Ghana, where he served as its first president or vice-chancellor from November 1998 until July 2003.
 The university was next headed by Kwesi Yankah.
 He took over from V. P. Y. Gadzekpo on 1 September 2012.
 He handed over to the current vice chancellor, Bill Buenar Puplampu.

 The university received a charter from the president in 2016 and now has changed from a college to a university.